Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Topic Key Concepts

-Units and Measurement SI units, conversion, basic dimensions
+Units and Measurement SI units, fundamental and derived units, conversion

-Work, Energy, Power Kinetic energy, potential energy, conservation of energy
+Work, Energy and Power Kinetic energy, potential energy, conservation of mechanical energy

-Heat and Temperature Expansion, conduction, convection, radiation, specific heat
+Heat and Temperature Thermal expansion, conduction, convection, radiation, specific heat, latent heat

 Force and Pressure Archimedes’ principle, Pascal’s law, atmospheric pressure